 - How to conduct a senior fitness assessment

-- 4 key benefits of personal training for the elderly
+- 4 key benefits of personal training for seniors

 - 4 key benefits of offering personal training to seniors